Changissnz/selfinterest/README.md

 there are the judgments of deception as absolutely a fault, a break from the forthrightness of the actual, and pro-action being more willful to deception than null-action.
-Cases of those that do not reveal the actual meaning behind the supposed deceptive expression are to be categorized as deception of innate appearance, then, for completeness in consideration of how deception manifests.
+Cases of those that do not reveal the actual meaning behind the supposed deceptive expression are to be categorized as deceivers by innate appearance, then, for completeness in consideration of how deception manifests.